Tennessee Halts Tony Carruthers Execution And Imposes One-Year Reprieve After IV Line Failure

 📌 Key Facts

-- On Thursday, May 21, 2026, Tennessee officials spent about an hour trying unsuccessfully to establish IV access for death-row inmate Tony Carruthers before calling off the execution (Tony Carruthers).
+- On Thursday, May 21, 2026, Tennessee officials spent about an hour trying unsuccessfully to establish IV access for death-row inmate Tony Carruthers before calling off the execution, according to the report on Tony Carruthers.

-- The Tennessee Department of Correction said medical staff established a primary IV line but could not secure a required backup line, and subsequent attempts to place a central line also failed, prompting the halt (Tennessee Department of Correction).
+- The Tennessee Department of Correction said medical staff quickly established a primary IV line but could not secure the required backup and that subsequent attempts to insert a central line also failed, prompting officials to stop the procedure under state protocol.

-- Carruthers’ attorney, Maria DeLiberato, said she watched him 'wincing and groaning' during repeated vein-access attempts and responded with visible relief and emotion when informed of the governor's reprieve (Maria DeLiberato).
+- Carruthers’ attorney, Maria DeLiberato, said she witnessed him “wincing and groaning” during repeated vein-access attempts and showed visible relief and emotion when informed of the reprieve.

 Follow how coverage of this story developed over time